expo/expo/CONTRIBUTING.md

 ## ✏️ Editing Packages

 All of our packages (including Foundation Unimodules) can be found in the `packages/` directory.
-These packages are universally linked to the projects in the `apps/` directory (meaning any iOS, Android, web, or API changes can be tested from `apps/bare-expo/`). `bare-expo` is a bare-workflow Expo app that acts as a runner for the other projects in the `apps/` directory.
+These packages are automatically linked to the projects in the `apps/` directory (meaning any iOS, Android, web, or API changes can be tested from `apps/bare-expo/`). `bare-expo` is a bare workflow Expo app that acts as a runner for the other projects in the `apps/` directory.

 - `native-component-list`: This is where you can write demos or tests that require physical interaction (a good playground for testing).
 - `test-suite`: You can write your E2E tests in here.
 When pushed to the remote, CI will run this project with Device Farm for Android, Detox for iOS, and Puppeteer for web!